Which place is cheaper, Prague or Bratislava?

 Bratislava makes for a fun place to visit for a couple.
 Couples that enjoy stepping away from tourist crowds will appreciate this relaxed city.
 There is the beautiful Janko Kráľ Park as well as the Bratislava Castle that you can explore.
 It's enjoyable to simply walk around the old town and soak up the atmosphere as well.
 There are also many great restaurants and wine bars where you can enjoy a night out.

-Public transit in Prague is top-notch.
+Prague has a great public transit system.
 Metro lines, trams, and buses will take you smoothly through old and new town.

-Bratislava and Prague both are comparable when exploring on foot.
+Bratislava and Prague both are amazing when exploring on foot.

 It is easy to get around Bratislava on foot.
 One of the best ways to experience the city is to walk around.
 The old town is also a large pedestrian zone.